-This technique is extensively used by torrents all over the world for the basic purpose of downloading the file from a single server which is later transferred by several users who already have that particular file in their computer.
+Torrents extensively use this technique worldwide to download the file from a single server, which is later transferred by several users who already have that particular file on their computer.

 What is torrenting?

-Torrenting is a type of peer-to-peer (P2P) file-sharing skill where numerous users can connect and share their specific and required files instead of being dependent on a single website or a source for the purpose of downloading files.
+Torrenting is a type of peer-to-peer (P2P) file-sharing skill where numerous users can connect and share their specific and required files instead of being dependent on a single website or a source to download files.

-Torrenting is very useful in a way that the users not only download files from a single website/ source but also from other users of the same torrent enabling a flowing transfer among the users.
+It is very useful in that the users download files from a single website/ source and other users of the same torrent, enabling a flowing transfer among the users.

-Torrenting also reduces the network is also reduced because in the process of torrenting each peer/ user acts as a mini-server and considerably reduces the load.
+Moreover, torrenting also reduces the network because, in torrenting, each peer/ user acts as a mini-server and considerably reduces the load.

 How to use it?

-A wrong interpretation about torrenting is that many people think it as a normal downloading process, however, in reality, things are a lot different.
-People prefer torrenting because it is quite easy to search for a file according to the choice of the user.
-A user can search it on the internet and download it by using a torrent.
+A wrong interpretation about torrenting is that many people think of it as a normal downloading process; however, in reality, things are a lot different.
+People prefer torrenting because it is quite easy to search for a file according to the user’s choice.
+A user can search it on the internet and download it using a torrent.

-Torrenting can be done in a way that a file is fragmented into small chunks of data.
+Torrenting can be done so that a file is fragmented into small chunks of data.
 However, the user/peer has a different fragment of the file.
-The user downloads it and shares it with other peers who don’t have it and download all the data chunks from those peers.
-When the users have downloaded them all so, they put them all together and at last, a complete file is formed.
+The user downloads it, shares it with peers who don’t have it, and downloads all the data chunks.
+When the users have downloaded them all, they put them all together, and at last, a complete file is formed.

 - Download a torrent client.